DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 In each zone, you need to configure a range of reserved IP addresses for the management network.
-This network carries communication between the CloudStack Management Server and various system VMs, such as Secondary Storage VMs, Console Proxy VMs, and DHCP.
+This network carries communication between the CloudStack Management Server and various system VMs, such as Secondary Storage VMs, Console Proxy VMs, and Virtual Routers.

 The reserved IP addresses must be unique across the cloud.
 You cannot, for example, have a host in one zone which has the same private IP